JakeSiewJK64/web_tutorials/prisma/README.md

 **Note: we make post field as an array because it is a 1:many relationship between user (1) → post (M).

+### Joins
+joins in prisma: not necessary as it is already covered in the `select` statement

 ### Prisma Data Studio